Charlie Sheen: Family and relationships

 On March 1, 2011, Sheen was concurrently living with 24-year-old pornographic actress Bree Olson and 24-year-old model and graphic designer Natalie Kenly, whom he collectively nicknamed his "goddesses".
 Olson left Sheen in April 2011, and Kenly left in June 2011.
-In a January 2013 interview on Piers Morgan Tonight, Sheen stated that he was in a relationship with adult film actress and 2011 Penthouse magazine Pet of the Month Georgia Jones.
+In a January 2013 interview on Piers Morgan Tonight, Sheen stated that he was in a relationship with adult film actress and 2011 Penthouse magazine "Pet of the Month" Georgia Jones.

 In February 2014, Sheen became engaged to former adult film star Brett Rossi, who began going by her real name, Scottine.
 With a wedding planned for November 2014, the engagement was broken off in October with an announcement that the two had "mutually decided" to separate.
 Sheen stated, "I've decided that my children deserve my focus more than a relationship does right now.
 I still have a tremendous fondness for Scotty and I wish her all the best."
 A month later it was reported that Rossi was hospitalized for an apparent drug overdose.
-In 2015, Rossi sued Sheen after his announcement of being HIV-positive and for various other allegations such as "assault and battery, emotional distress, false imprisonment and negligence".
+In 2015, Rossi sued Sheen after his announcement of being HIV-positive, alleging that he hid this information from her during their relationship, and for other allegations including "assault and battery, emotional distress, false imprisonment and negligence".
 The suit was referred to arbitration.
-Another girlfriend of Sheen sued him in 2017, claiming that in 2015 he had concealed his HIV status from her until after they had unprotected sex.
-The lawsuit was settled in 2022 with Sheen paying $120,000 to the woman.
+Another girlfriend of Sheen sued him in 2017, claiming that in 2015 he had concealed his HIV-positive status from her until after they had unprotected sex.
+The lawsuit was settled in 2022, with Sheen paying $120,000 to the woman.
 Sheen addressed the allegations in the documentary aka Charlie Sheen (2025), reaffirming that he never transmitted HIV to another person.

-In June 2022, Sheen's second daughter, Sami, created an OnlyFans account.
+In June 2022, Sheen's second daughter created an OnlyFans account.
 Sheen initially disapproved of the action.
 He later changed his mind, citing points made by her mother.

 In September 2025, while promoting his autobiography The Book of Sheen to People magazine, Sheen revealed he has had sexual encounters with several men, saying that "I'm no longer running from anything.
 I wanted to try something new."
 Sheen also claims full responsibility for his actions, and he also follows that with "So what?"

 Residences

 For many years, Sheen resided in Beverly Hills, California.
-However, he sold his property for $6.6 million in 2020.
+He sold his property for $6.6 million in 2020.
 As of 2022, Sheen resides in a rented house in Malibu, California.

 Sheen has also owned properties in Agoura Hills, Sherman Oaks and Cabo San Lucas, Mexico.